Permian: Climate

+During the early Wuchiapingian, following the emplacement of the Emeishan Traps, global temperatures declined as carbon dioxide was weathered out of the atmosphere by the large igneous province's emplaced basalts.
+The late Wuchiapingian saw the finale of the Late Palaeozoic Ice Age, when the last Australian glaciers melted.
+The end of the Permian is marked by a temperature excursion, much larger than the Emeishan Thermal Excursion, at the Permian-Triassic boundary, corresponding to the eruption of the Siberian Traps, which released more than 5 teratonnes of CO2, more than doubling the atmospheric carbon dioxide concentration.
+A -2% δ18O excursion signifies the extreme magnitude of this climatic shift.
+This extremely rapid interval of greenhouse gas release caused the Permian-Triassic mass extinction, as well as ushering in an extreme hothouse that persisted for several million years into the next geologic epoch, the Triassic.

 The Permian climate was also extremely seasonal and characterised by megamonsoons, which produced high aridity and extreme seasonality in Pangaea's interiors.
 Precipitation along the western margins of the Palaeo-Tethys Ocean was very high.
 Evidence for the megamonsoon includes the presence of megamonsoonal rainforests in the Qiangtang Basin of Tibet, enormous seasonal variation in sedimentation, bioturbation, and ichnofossil deposition recorded in sedimentary facies in the Sydney Basin, and palaeoclimatic models of the Earth's climate based on the behaviour of modern weather patterns showing that such a megamonsoon would occur given the continental arrangement of the Permian.
 The aforementioned increasing equatorial aridity was likely driven by the development and intensification of this Pangaean megamonsoon.

 Life

-Marine invertebrates
+Marine biota

-Permian marine deposits are rich in fossil mollusks, echinoderms, and brachiopods.
+Permian marine deposits are rich in fossil mollusks, brachiopods, and echinoderms.
 Brachiopods were highly diverse during the Permian.
 The extinct order Productida was the predominant group of Permian brachiopods, accounting for up to about half of all Permian brachiopod genera.
-Conodonts experienced their lowest diversity of their entire evolutionary history during the Permian.
+Brachiopods also served as important ecosystem engineers in Permian reef complexes.
 Amongst ammonoids, Goniatitida were a major group during the Early-Mid Permian, but declined during the Late Permian.
 Members of the order Prolecanitida were less diverse.
 The Ceratitida originated from the family Daraelitidae within Prolecanitida during the mid-Permian, and extensively diversified during the Late Permian.
 Only three families of trilobite are known from the Permian, Proetidae, Brachymetopidae and Phillipsiidae.
 Diversity, origination and extinction rates during the Early Permian were low.
 Trilobites underwent a diversification during the Kungurian-Wordian, the last in their evolutionary history, before declining during the Late Permian.
-By the Changhsingian, only a handful (4-6) genera remained.
+By the Changhsingian, only a handful (4–6) genera remained.
+Corals exhibited a decline in diversity over the course of the Middle and Late Permian.